 Midnight twice in the same day.

 We mentioned a while back that the cheapie tabloid Midnight was printed in Montreal, which made it more of a Canadian than American publication.
-Above you see a rare cover of Minuit, which was the Canadian Midnight.
-This hit newsstands today in 1966, and it’s basically a duplicate of the Nobu McCarthy cover we shared on this day last year.
+Above you see a rare cover of Minuit.
+This hit newsstands today in 1966 courtesy of the publishing company Lido Ltée., and it’s basically a duplicate of the Nobu McCarthy cover we shared on this day last year.
 Well, not an exact duplicate.
 As you can see by looking at the image on the right, the cover text on the U.S. version says: “I’m wild, wicked, and willing,” but on Minuit McCarthy says, “Je dis ‘oui’ aux hommes,” which means, “I say ‘yes’ to men.”
-The sentiment is the same, but we're reasonably sure both lines were made up by Midnight—and Minuit—editors.
+The sentiment is the same, but we're reasonably sure both lines were made up not by McCarthy, but by Midnight—and Minuit—editors.